CHAPTER 5.12:

 This chapter establishes minimum stormwater management requirements and controls for the protection of general health, safety, and welfare of the public residing in watersheds within this jurisdiction.
 This chapter seeks to meet that purpose through the following objectives:

-(A) Minimize increases in stormwater runoff from any development in order to reduce flooding, siltation, increases in stream temperature, and stream bank erosion and maintain the integrity of stream channels;
+(A) Minimize increases in stormwater runoff from any development to reduce flooding, siltation, increases in stream temperature, and stream bank erosion and maintain the integrity of stream channels;

 (B) Minimize increases in non-point source pollution caused by stormwater runoff from development which would otherwise degrade local water quality;

-(C) Minimize the total annual volume of surface water runoff which flows from any specific site during and following development as not to exceed the predevelopment hydrologic regime to the maximum extent practicable;
+(C) Minimize the total annual volume of surface water runoff that flows from any specific site during and following development so as not to exceed the predevelopment hydrologic regime to the maximum extent practicable;

 Although the City of Southport is located within the City of Indianapolis, Marion County, it is a separate entity charged with establishing its own requirements concerning post-construction stormwater runoff control.
-This chapter is based upon and references the City of Indianapolis Storm Water Design and Construction Specifications Manual, approved by the Department of Public Works on July 25, 2001, in an effort to promote county-wide uniformity as it relates to post-construction stormwater runoff control regulations.
+This chapter is based upon and references the City of Indianapolis Stormwater Design and Construction Specifications Manual to promote county-wide uniformity as it relates to post-construction stormwater runoff control regulations.
 (Ord.
-5.09, passed 2-19-2007)
+5.09, passed 2-19-2007; Am.
+Ord.
+2024.03, passed 6-17-2024)

 APPLICANT.
-Property owner or agent of a property owner who has filed an application for a site development permit.
+Property owner or agent of a property owner who has applied for a site development permit.

 BMP OWNER.
 Typically, the property owner.
-The BMP owner may also be the leasee of property in the case of long-term leases of commercial or industrial zoned properties.
-The leasee is considered the BMP owner only if the lease specifically states that construction by the leasee must meet applicable local codes and regulations.
+The BMP owner may also be the lessee of property in the case of long-term leases of commercial or industrial-zoned properties.
+The lessee is considered the BMP owner only if the lease specifically states that construction by the lessee must meet applicable local codes and regulations.

 CHANNEL.
-A natural or artificial watercourse with a definite bed and banks that conducts continuously or periodically flowing water.
+A natural or artificial watercourse with a definite bed and banks that conduct continuously or periodically flowing water.

 DETENTION.
 The temporary storage of storm runoff in a stormwater management practice with the goals of controlling peak discharge rates and providing gravity settling of pollutants.

 DETENTION FACILITY.
-A detention basin or alternative structure designed for the purpose of temporary storage of stream flow or surface runoff and gradual release of stored water at controlled rates.
+A detention basin or alternative structure designed for temporary storage of stream flow or surface runoff and gradual release of stored water at controlled rates.

 EROSION.
 The detachment and movement of soil, sediment, or rock fragments by water, wind, ice, or gravity.

 GRADING.
-The cutting and filling of the land surface to a desired slope or elevation.
+The excavation and filling of the land surface to a desired slope or elevation.

 IMPERVIOUS AREA.
 An area where the land surface has been altered in such a way that it decreases the amount of rainwater infiltration.
 Impervious surfaces include, but are not limited to, paved roads, paved driveways, rooftops, and parking lots.